-The goal of our observational study was to gain understanding in the way viewers evaluate traditional hand-drawn illustrations compared to computer-generated techniques.
-We chose a combination of user observation and semi-structured interviewing.
-During the observation period we gave the participants an unconstrained pile sort task [Weller and Romney 1988], a task suitable to relate data items, in which the participant rather than the researcher determines the salient criteria for distinguishing between the items.
-The second part consisted of a semi-structured interview in which we asked about the participants' assessment of the shown images in more detail.
+Our qualitative analysis involves a combination of user observation with systematic data collection and semi-structured interviewing.
+During the observation period, we gave the participants an unconstrained pile-sort task [Weller and Romney 1988], a task suitable to relate data items, in which the participant rather than the researcher determines the salient criteria for distinguishing between the items.
+The unconstrained pile-sorting enabled the participants to familiarize themselves with the images without specific assessment criteria in mind and also allowed us to better extract their unbiased opinions about the images.
+In the following second part, the semistructured interview, we asked the participants for their assessment of the shown images, discussing their categorizations and further questions in more detail.

-3.1 Subjects
+3.1 Participants

 For the initial setup of this study we identified four main groups of people who work with illustrations.
-The first group, domain experts in a field, often work with illustrations to teach or learn, and have a very good understanding of the objects or processes to be illustrated.
+The first group, domain experts in a field, often use illustrations to teach or learn, and have a very good understanding of the objects or processes to be illustrated.
 They typically either use tools to generate the illustrations themselves or get professional illustrators, the second group, to create them.
 Illustration end users take illustrations to learn about the depicted subjects without having prior expert knowledge.
 This group includes students ranging from kindergarten to university students and beyond, as well as the general public.
-The last group we were interested in consists of NPR researchers who are developing tools to create computer-generated illustrations.
+The last group we were interested in consists of NPR researchers whose work involves developing tools to create computer-generated illustrations.